 By the time you are watching this, he has probably already had an extensive cardiac workup, including bloodwork measuring troponin levels, EKGs, an ultrasound of the heart, meaning an echocardiogram, and a cardiac MRI.

-Christian Eriksen is far from the only young athlete to have a sudden cardiac arrest while playing a sport.
+Christian Eriksen is far from the only young athlete to sudden cardiac arrest while playing a sport.
 Reggie Lewis with the Boston Celtics.
 Hank Gathers with Loyola.
 Between 2004-2007, soccer players Marc Vivien Foe, Miklos Feher, and Antonio Puerta died of sudden cardiac arrest, which led to FIFA enforcing players to be screened before competitions at ALL levels.
 Thankfully Francis Muamba survived in 2012.

 Sudden cardiac death is defined as unexpected death due to a previously unknown heart condition, and it occurs within 1 hour of symptom onset.
 The incidence of SCD among young athletes is pretty low, around 1:75,000 young athletes per year.
 Normally, a healthy heart is in a sinus rhythm.
 Chances are, if you’re watching this, you are in sinus rhythm, which means if you check your pulse, there is a consistent rhythm to it.
 How does this happen?